aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 ![image.png](/images/sizing_a_gooseneck_example_files/att3.jpg)

 For the pipe bends the bend radius to diameter ratio needs to be specified, I'm going to suppose $r/D = 1.5$.
-Another important parameter is the pipe roughness, $\epsilon$, which for commercial steel is $\epsilon = 0.0457 \mathrm{mm}$[^1].
+Another important parameter is the pipe roughness, $\epsilon$, which for commercial steel is $\epsilon = 0.0457 \mathrm{mm}$([Tilton 2007](#tilton-2007), 6-10).
 At this point I could specify a length for the straight section of pipe, a fixed height above the tank roof that is independent of the final chosen diameter of the piping, or I could fix a design and scale the whole vent up and down as required.
 For simplicity I am going to assume 3ft of piping.

 At this point I am going to set up the equations with no knowledge of what the final pipe diameter $D$ will be, then numerically solve for the minimum diameter that meets the requirements.
 The actual diameter will be the next largest NPS size pipe.

-[^1]: *Perry's* pg 6-10 table 6-1

 ```julia
 using Unitful: @u_str, uconvert, ustrip, upreferred